 The above information is provided as per MIS/reports generated available for internal reporting purpose which include certain estimates and assumption.
 The same has been relied upon by auditors.

-Notes forming part of Financial Statements for the year ended March 31, 2025 (All amounts in INR millions, unless stated otherwise)
+for the year ended March 31, 2025 (All amounts in INR millions, unless stated otherwise)

-55. Additional disclosures as required by the Reserve Bank of India (Contd.)
+55. Additional disclosures as required by the Reserve Bank of India (Contd..)

 (xxx) Related party disclosure:-